BS1125/CMAverse/README.md

 Valeri L, Lin X, VanderWeele TJ.
 Mediation analysis when a continuous mediator is measured with error and the outcome follows a generalized linear model (2014).
 Statistics in medicine, 33(28): 4875–4890.

+1.  rb: the regression-based approach; wb: the weighting-based approach;
+    iorw: the inverse odds ratio weighting approach; ne: the natural effect model; msm: the marginal structural model; gformula: the g-formula approach.

+2. Y denotes the outcome, A denotes the exposure, M denotes the mediator(s) and C denotes the pre-exposure confounder(s).

+3.  continuous A is not supported when C is not empty; otherwise, it is supported.

+4.  continuous A is not supported when C is not empty; otherwise, it is supported.

+5.  count A is not supported when C is not empty; otherwise, it is supported.

+6.  count A is not supported when C is not empty; otherwise, it is supported.

+7.  closed-form parameter function estimation only supports the regression-based approach and a single mediator.

+8.  delta method inference is available only when closed-form parameter function estimation is used.

+9.  marginal effects are estimated when direct counterfactual imputation estimation is used.

+10. conditional effects are estimated when closed-form parameter function estimation is used.